ysyk2021/how-to-stay-motivated-and-achieve-your-goals-in-the-workplace/src/chapter-5-1.md

-# Overview of Managing Time and Priorities in the Workplace

 In this chapter, we will provide an overview of effective time management techniques and strategies for prioritizing tasks in the workplace.
 Mastering these skills will help you stay motivated, increase productivity, and achieve your goals.